matvdg/Rando/README.md

 # GR10

 ## Introduction
-Full online map for GR10 Pyrénées trail (full gpx + detailed maps + steps) written in SwiftUI No internet connection is required (during hiking) except for the first launch of the app where you can download all the GR10 maps.
+Full offline map for GR10 Pyrénées trail (full gpx + detailed maps + steps) written in SwiftUI.
+No internet connection is required (during hiking) except for the first launch of the app where you can download all the GR10 maps.

 ## Requirements